A Miscellany of Information

 Why do you use Latin for plant names?
 What’s wrong with common names?

 So-called ‘common names’ are unreliable and imprecise.
 For example the plant we call a bluebell (or coinnle corra), is not the same one the Scots call a bluebell (they use the name for what we call the harebell).
 They are different and unrelated plants which belong to two different families.
 Hundreds of years ago botanists chose the Latin language as a standard and universal way of naming plants throughout the world.
-Following the Linnaean system, each unique plant name is in two parts – a Genus and Species name.
-In that way, not only does the plant name have worldwide usage, but it also tells you that plants with the same Genus name are related to each other.
+Following the Linnaean system, each unique plant name is in two parts – a genus followed by a specific name that together gives the species name.
+In that way, not only does the plant name have worldwide usage, but it also tells you that plants in the same genus are related to each other and probably share the same horticultural needs.

 Who funds the National Botanic Gardens?